Frequently Asked Questions (FAQs)

 Preparing for a Lesson with Don

-The following is standard information that I provide to clients who express interest or first-time students preparing for a scheduled lesson, clinic or gun fitting.
+The following is standard information that I provide to clients who express interest in my services or first-time students preparing for a scheduled lesson, clinic or gun fitting.
 Please call me should you have any questions or wish to discuss any of the following.

 Length of a lesson?

+My initial lesson with an individual student (first lesson with me) is a minimum of 2-1/2 hours.
 My typical lesson, following the initial lesson, is two hours in length.
-For trap or skeet, I will occasionally conduct shorter lessons.
-Initial lessons (first lesson with me) with an individual student is typically a minimum of 2-1/2 to 3 hours; 3-1/2 hours (half day) for groups of 3 to 5 students.
-Formal gun fittings are an hour and a half (see info on gun fittings below).
+Students traveling in from longer distances tend to take a half-day in the afternoon and a half day the next morning (3.5 hours = a half day).
+Lessons with groups of 3 to 5 students is typically a half day (3-1/2 hours) or full day (7 hours with 1 hour for lunch).
+All of my lessons are minimum of two hours, although for skeet and trap lessons I may shorten this a bit (call me to discuss).
 If you wish to take extended or multiple sessions, I recommend that you split the sessions to give yourself time to absorb what you’ve learned (For example, one session in the afternoon and the second session the following morning).
 The primary reason that I require a longer initial lesson is that we will spend a bit of time on eye testing and gun fit during your first lesson.
-The rationale for a 2 to 3 hour minimum is that shotgunning is best learned through repetitive action.
+The rationale for a 2 hour minimum is that shotgunning is best learned through repetitive action (kinesthetic learning).
 In order to engineer an improvement or change to one’s mechanics or technique, immediate reinforcement and repetition produces lasting results.
 Please peruse DonCurrie.com and my LinkedIn profile for testimonials regarding the effectiveness of this approach.

 3 students – $250/hour

-If your group has 3 or more students, you are better off with a half-day and my day/half-day rate:
+If your group has 4 or more students, you are better off with a Clinic of a half-day or full day:

-* Note: prices do not include targets, shells or golf cart costs which are payable to the host club.
+* Note: prices do not include targets, shells, golf cart costs or any applicable quest fees which are payable to the host club.

 What should I bring?